vikram087/icam-materials-database/frontend/README.md

 After starting the development server:
 - Open your browser and go to `http://localhost:5173` to access the application.
-- Explore the search functionality to interact with the ICAM Materials Database.
+- Explore the search functionality to interact with Matsearch.

 ## Troubleshooting